atk4/data/README.md

  - do not duplicate the code (e.g. in vendor drivers)
  - use MIT License

+The founder and lead developer for this library is: [Romans Malinovskis](https://www.openhub.net/accounts/romaninsh).
+To get in touch privately, [use my twitter](https://twitter.com/romaninsh).

 ## Current Status

 We are currently working on "Concept Design".
 Feel free to discuss / contribute or follow.

 [Read our Development Wiki](https://github.com/atk4/dataset/wiki).